Tedby141/Tedby141/README.md

 **BYI**

 1. I'm very quiet usually, i'm very introverted unless I'm with my friend.
 Yes, friend, singular, I'm LONELY.
-2. Even if I don't have c+h in my name, it's ALWAYS allowed unless my name is dniuf/dni/etc. But if it says like iwc, iwec or so, FEEL MORE THAN FREE TO SIT DOWN WITH ME!
+2. Even if I don't have c+h in my name, it's ALWAYS allowed and heavily encouraged unless my name is dniuf/dni/etc. But if it says like iwc, iwec or so, FEEL MORE THAN FREE TO SIT DOWN WITH ME!
+It just means i'm in a yucky mood
 3. I'm offtab a LOT, so I might disconnect or reply late, hence whispering to talk to me is much more preferred!
 I'm NOT ignoring you, PROMISE!!
 4. I curse a lot AND I say reclaimable slurs, PLEASE tell me if you're uncomfortable with that, I will not be mad and I'll try to think before speaking a bit more! <3
 5. As with number one, the reason I am quiet and so introverted is because I do have really bad social anxiety.
 But once I get to know someone, I'm much more open!
 6. I can start to cling really easily if you talk to me a lot and so.
 I won't depend on you like my life depends on it, but expect me to be like "omg omgo mgomg hiii omggg hiii can i hang out with u" and shit, because I am a really lonely individual and search out safe spaces and people to be safe around though I don't really take that first step due to my social anxiety and anxiety in general.
-7. Dissociative disorder, neurodivergence and mentally unwell.
-That's all you gotta know.
-Behaviours may or may not be affected by these.

 **DNI**